mervyn-mccreight/cio-port-bug/README.md

 I.e. the application gets the mapped port, not the exposed port.

-This behaviour makes it impossible to filter requests by port, as you can not know, how ports are mapped.
+This behaviour makes it impossible to filter requests by port, as you can not know, how "the user" maps the ports.

 ## Running
 To build and run a docker image with a mapped port: